kevinlyoung/FedChangePointNote/paper/data/Bills/README.md

 Dashed red lines indicate years with a change point in HCFS hearing scrutiny.

 There is certainly overlap between the two scrutiny indicators.
 The high scrutiny state contains the year (2009) with by far the most bills (62).
 The medium scrutiny state also includes a year with relatively many bills being proposed--48 bills were proposed in 2011.

+It is important to note that bill counts appears to provides a lagging indicator of scrutiny.
+The year with the highest bill counts was a year and a half after congressperson's behavior changed in committee hearings.

 ## Gathering Data on Bills

+Binder's (2014) data was made available in a plot.
+To gather this data we used the plot scrapper [WebPlotDigitizer ](http://dx.doi.org/10.5281/zenodo.10532).
+This method may introduce small rounding errors into the data.
+However, the overall trends in the data are accurately captured by the figure above.

 ## References